 Failing to Include a Summary Form

 Form 1096 is the transmittal form, or summary form, for paper Form 1099 Series reporting and other information returns.
 An individual Form 1096 is required for each type of information return you are filing.
 For example, if you are filing Forms 1099-MISC and Forms 1099-R, then you will need to generate one Form 1096 for the 1099-MISC filing and one Form 1096 for the 1099-R filing.

 Completing the 1099-MISC forms on your own could result in simple errors, such as using ink that is too light, forgetting decimal points, inserting font that is too large or too small, or misformatting data such as the payee name.
 These errors for Form 1099-MISC are more common than you’d think.

 E-filing using an authorized Form 1099 software provider could help avoid or minimize simple errors like the ones listed above.

-After you’ve double-checked your filings for these common errors, you should be good to submit your filing to the IRS and any applicable states.
+After you’ve double-checked your filings for these common errors for form 1099-MISC, you should be good to submit your filing to the IRS and any applicable states.